From the Ormond Butler Bequest

-The Melbourne Dickens Fellowship is pleased to announce The Charles Dickens Prize from the Ormond Butler Bequest, a competition available to Victorian secondary school students.
+The Melbourne Dickens Fellowship is pleased to announce The Charles Dickens Prize from the Ormond Butler Bequest, a competition available to national secondary school students.

 Has your imagination ever been stirred by the tale of Oliver Twist, the madness of Miss Havisham or the journey of David Copperfield?
-If so, and if you are a Victorian student aged 15-17 years, you have the opportunity to enter a competition that rewards and celebrates the reading of this legendary author.
+If so, and if you are an Australian student aged 14 to 18 years, you have the opportunity to enter a competition that rewards and celebrates the reading of this legendary author.

 The Prize is sponsored by the Melbourne Dickens Fellowship and has been made possible by the generous bequest of Mr Ormond Butler, a long-standing and passionate member of the MDF until his death in 2012.

 Information on the essay topics and final submission date (August) will be available on the website annually in March.

 The prize is open to students aged 14 – 18 years as at 1 January for the current year.

 Students may select from EITHER of the following options.
 A $500 prize will be awarded to the best entry received in each category.

 - A 1000 word essay in response to the topic: In his literature, Dickens presents characters who develop in response to challenge.
 Discuss in relation to at least one character.

 - A creative piece (500 – 700 words) inspired by any work of Charles Dickens, fiction or non-fiction, accompanied by a 200 word statement explaining the inspiration that informs your piece.
 The creative piece may take the form of: